 invalid = Even though strings can be unquoted, "this" still won't work.

-(whitespace is ignored).
+A section header is a special line that starts with a [ and ends with a ] (whitespace is ignored).
 When a section header is used, all keys thereafter will have the section header prepended to them.

 This can be used for categories, like so: